-During a time when Wendy's partner was severely depressed, writing became a powerfully cathartic way to express her emotional turmoil.
-Writing her heart onto the page was a source of deep self-awareness and intuitive guidance.
-Her women's poetry group were her circle of support when her partner took his life.
-She began to perform poetry by memorizing it and acting it out dramatically in order to create an intimate connection with her audience.
+During a time when my partner was severely depressed, writing became a powerfully cathartic way to express my emotional turmoil.
+Writing my heart onto the page was a source of deep self-awareness and intuitive guidance.
+My women's poetry group was my circle of support when my partner took his life.
+I began to perform poetry by memorizing it and acting it out dramatically in order to create an intimate connection with the audience.

 their deepest thoughts and fears because I have